Summer is officially upon us, and the Boys of Summer are in action on fields of dreams across the country.

 3. Boost bat speed.

 A key secret to hitting home runs is bat speed.
 Bat speed is how you get good distance.
 Bat speed is more important than the speed of the pitched ball.
 In today’s tough business climate, you need to rapidly develop new value chains and quickly commercialize new products and services to take advantage of decreasing windows of opportunity.
 Companies that don’t develop the ability to quickly adapt to change and continuously transform will become obsolete.
 Every year we see more and more companies, even decades-old stalwarts, fail because they were unable to transform their business models to meet changing consumer behaviors and demand.
-Best Buy, Circuit City, Borders Books, J.C.
-Penney, even innovative companies like Walmart and Apple feel the pressure.
+Even innovative companies like Walmart and Apple feel the pressure to be iteratively agile.

 4. Look for pitches in your power zone.